Cardi B Has Strong Opinions About Joe Exotic

-Warning: Spoilers for The Tiger King ahead.
+Warning: Spoilers for Tiger King ahead.

 The one thing that seems to be distracting our collective stuck-inside-during-a-global-pandemic psyche is the fascinating drama that unfolds on Netflix’s eminently bingeable Tiger King, and Cardi B. is not immune.
 In fact, she’s in deep and can’t stop tweeting about it.